 ROLLER Partners with Adyen to Empower Over 3,000 Venues with Fast Embedded Financing through Capital

-ROLLER ha collaborato con Adyen per offrire finanziamenti veloci e integrati a oltre 3.000 locali.
-Durante la prima settimana, sono stati erogati circa 1 milione di dollari in prestiti aziendali.
-La partnership mira a supportare le attività commerciali con soluzioni di finanziamento rapide e accessibili, integrate nelle piattaforme di pagamento.
-Nessuna informazione è stata fornita sui dettagli delle condizioni di prestito o sui criteri di selezione.
+Roller ha collaborato con Adyen per offrire finanziamenti rapidi a più di 3.000 locali.
+Nel primo settimana, sono stati erogati un milione di dollari in prestiti aziendali.
+La piattaforma permette alle attività di accedere a credito integrato in modo veloce e semplice, senza procedure lunghe.
+La partnership mira a sostenere le imprese nel settore, facilitando finanziamenti immediati e accessibili.

-COMUNICATO STAMPA – CONTENUTO PROMOZIONALE US$1 million in business loans disbursed within the first week of deployment.
-AMSTERDAM, May 28, 2026 PRNewswire — Adyen, the global financial technology platform of choice for leading businesses, today announced that ROLLER, the leading all-in-one venue management platform for the leisure and attractions industry, has successfully launched ROLLER Capital with Adyen.
-The integration allows ROLLER to provide its users with fast, flexible business financing directly within its platform, using Capital, Adyen’s embedded finance offering.
-The partnership has already seen US$1 million in business loans provisioned during the initial rollout to a select group of customers. 🔗 Leggi su Corrieretoscano.it
+- US$1 million in business loans disbursed within the first week of deployment.
+AMSTERDAM, May 28, 2026 PRNewswire -- Adyen, the global financial technology platform of choice for leading businesses, today announced that ROLLER, the leading all-in-one venue management platform for the leisure and attractions industry, has successfully launched ROLLER Capital with Adyen.
+The integration allows ROLLER to provide its users with fast, flexible business financing directly within its platform, using Capital, Adyen's embedded finance offering.
+The partnership has already seen US$1 million in business loans provisioned during the initial rollout to a select group of customers. 🔗 Leggi su Iltempo.it

 Notizie e thread social correlati